ArnaudHalvick/seo-playground/README.md

 The default SEO configuration is in `data/rules.json` and includes:

-- Parameter classification rules
+- Parameter classification rules (stable, unstable, blocked)
-- Pagination policies
+- Pagination policies (noindex for page 2+, self-canonical strategy)
-- Robots.txt toggle configurations
+- Protected route patterns
-- Demo feature flags
+- Multi-select detection rules

-The configuration is loaded into React Context and can be inspected in the browser's localStorage under the key `seo-playground-config`.
+The configuration is loaded into React Context from the static rules file and distributed to all SEO decision functions throughout the application.

 ## Documentation